astro3141/mcp-server/README.md

 The tool name is auto-derived from its parameters data class.
 A description is also needed for the LLM.
 You can return a string (or richer PromptMessageContents) to provide data back to the LLM.

-Extend the Paginated interface to add auto-pagination support.
+Extend the Paginated interface to add auto-pagination support..